 - b.
-Officiating Mechanics (With Visible Shot Clock).
-1. Trail official signals stall warning, verbalizes "Shot clock!" - 2.
-During the 30-second period, the shot clock shall start and stop in sync with the game clock. - 3.
+Officiating Mechanics.
+1. An official signals stall warning, verbalizes "Shot clock!" - 2.
+During the 30-second period, the shot clock shall start and stop with the official's whistle. - 3.
 Any penalty or loose ball play-on by the defense will reset the shot clock during an existing stall warning (shot clock).
 A reset signal shall be used by the officials. - 4.
-A shot that hits the goal pipe or rebounds off of the goalkeeper nullifies the stall warning and the game shall continue. - 5.
-In an exisiting flag down situation (prior to any shot clock warnings), an offensive team can be called for stalling.
+A shot that hits the goal pipe or rebounds off of the goalkeeper nullifies the stall warning and the game shall continue.
+The waive off signal shall be used by the officials. - 5.
+In an existing flag down situation (prior to any shot clock warnings), an offensive team can be called for stalling.
 In this situation the shot clock will continue until it expires, a shot is taken on goal, or is reset upon another defensive foul. - 6.
 Neither team shall be called for stalling during a man advantage. - 7.
 If a shot hits a defensive team player other than the goalkeeper does not satisfy the criteria for a shot on goal. - 8.
 Once the shot criteria is met, an audible "Shot clock off" command and wave-off signal shall be given by the officials.

-- c.
-Officiating Mechanics (With No Visible Shot Clock).
-For stadiums that do not have visible shot clocks available, the game officials will administer the shot clock using the following mechanics: - 1.
+- If the period ends during a shot clock situation, the shot clock is no longer in effect. - c.
+Officiating Mechanics (Visible Shot Clock Malfunction).
+In situations where the visible shot clock has malfunctioned, the game officials will administer the shot clock using the following mechanics: - 1.
 When a shot clock is initiated, the officials are to begin the shot clock on an increment of 10 seconds and use the game clock for timing.
 When officials initiate the shot clock mechanic, the call will start at an increment of zero on the game clock.
 This results in the shot clock expiring on an increment of zero.
-By initiating the call on an increment of zero, the shot clock will almost always end on an increment zero. - In situations where the rules require a reset of a shot clock (e.g., defensive foul), the officials will use the game clock and verbalize the expiration time to both teams. - d.
+By initiating the call on an increment of zero, the shot clock will almost always end on an increment zero. - 2.
+In situations where the rules require a reset of a shot clock (e.g., defensive foul), the officials will use the game clock and verbalize the expiration time to both teams. - d.
 Timeout situations.
 If the offensive team calls a timeout when the shot clock is engaged, the team will be granted the timeout and the shot clock count will continue from the point of the timeout.
 If the defensive team calls timeout, the shot clock will be reset to 30 seconds on the restart. - e.
 Injuries, Equipment, and Inadvertent Whistles during a shot clock situation: - 1.
 Injury timeouts will be handled in the same manner as the timeout procedures listed above. - Offensive equipment problems during shot clock: Stop play, possession stays with the offensive team.
 The shot clock period will continue at the restart. - 3.
 Defensive equipment problems during shot clock: If a defensive player continues to participate in the play after losing equipment, a flag down will result.
 The shot clock will be reset to 30 seconds and play shall continue.
 If there is a safety issue, officials shall stop play immediately.
 The foul (or fouls) will be administered and play will restart with a man advantage and therefore the shot clock is no longer in effect. - 4.
 Inadvertent whistles during shot clock: The shot clock period will restart at the point of the stoppage. - A.R.
 45. Early in the game, Team A has fewer goals than Team B and is using a deliberate ball-control offense as its offensive strategy.
 May Team A be called for offensive stalling?
 RULING: Yes.